TylorS/typed/apps/website/content/guides/template-text-only-contexts.md

 order: 91
 ---

-An article editor may need a textarea for notes, a document title, and a JSON data script in its server response.
-Each contains text, but they do not use one interchangeable HTML escaping rule.
+A textarea, document title, and JSON data script all contain text, but require different escaping.
-The surrounding element determines how the browser parses its contents and what can accidentally end that context.
+The surrounding element determines how the browser parses its contents and what can end that context.

 Read [scalar bindings](/explore/template-element-bindings) first.
 This page separates the initial text context from live properties and explains the serialization boundary a server renderer must